Energy Correlators of Spinning Sources: Structure of the -point energy correlator

 \section{Structure of the $N$-point energy correlator}

 In this section we present the classification of the $N$-point energy correlator for spinning sources in terms of Wigner $D$-matrices.
 We start the discussion with the phenomenologically relevant case of a vector current in Section~\ref{sec:spinningvector}.
 The theoretical constraints on the spinning correlators stemming from unitarity and energy positiveness are presented in Section~\ref{sec:positivity}.
-In Section~\ref{sec:onepointspinning} we recover known results for the one-point correlator of a vector current and the stress energy tensor, and we generalize it to arbitrary spin.
+In Section~\ref{sec:onepointspinning}, we recover known results for the one-point correlator of a vector current and a stress energy tensor, and we generalize it to the case of an arbitrary spin.
 In Section~\ref{sec:twopointspinning}, we discuss the constraints for the two-point correlator.
-We comment on the $N$-point generalization in Section~\ref{sec:higherpoints}, one recovering the correlator for an arbitrary boosted current from the one at rest in Section~\ref{sec:boosted}, and on the collinear limit in Section~\ref{sec:collinearspinning}.
+We comment on the $N$-point generalization in Section~\ref{sec:higherpoints}, on recovering the correlator for an arbitrary boosted current from the one at rest in Section~\ref{sec:boosted}, and on the collinear limit in Section~\ref{sec:collinearspinning}.